AlexChalk/thermostat/README.md

 ## Other Notes

 CSS styling for the buttons is shameless lifted from [learnlayout.com/](http://learnlayout.com/).
-Completed during week four of the [Makers Academy](http://www.makersacademy.com) Bootcamp.
+Completed during week five of the [Makers Academy](http://www.makersacademy.com) Bootcamp.